Germany is the fourth largest economy in the world. It has made research, development and education its priority.

 German universities and public research institutes are critical contributors to – and beneficiaries of – the German federal government’s climate of innovation.
 One major program that supports this climate is the “Excellence Initiative” of the German federal and state governments, which provides significant funding aimed at propelling research groups, graduate schools, and entire universities to elite, world-class status.
 Until 2017 2.7 billion Euros will be allocated into funding.
 This initiative has triggered lasting changes of the German university system and has strengthened its international position with cutting-edge topics and innovative models on how to organize and coordinate research.
 Numerous new jobs and positions have been created.

-Germany is the fourth most popular host country for international students, who make up over 10 percent of the student population.
+Germany is the third most popular host country for international students, who make up over 8.7 percent of the student population.
 For example, student mobility from the USA to Germany takes place in three different ways: First, temporary study-related visits not including enrolment at a German higher education institution, second, temporary study-related mobility including enrolment at a German higher education institution, and third, longer-term study visits to a German higher education institution aimed at taking a degree in Germany.

 Number of Colleges, Universities, Technical Institutes